MCP Core Layer: Runners, Models, and Catalogs

 └── catalog/

-└── SchemaCatalog.java # JSON Schema for 4 tools (input + output)
+└── SchemaCatalog.java # JSON Schema contracts for all 63 MCP tools

 1. Runners